gradienthealth/pydicom-3/doc/guides/user/image_data_compression.rst

 * Each frame of pixel data must be encoded separately
 * All the encoded frames must then be :func:`encapsulated
-  <pydicom.encaps.encapsulate>` using a basic offset table.
+  <pydicom3.encaps.encapsulate>` using a basic offset table.
 When the amount
-  of encoded data is too large for the basic offset table then the use of the :func:`extended offset table <pydicom.encaps.encapsulate_extended>` is recommended.
+  of encoded data is too large for the basic offset table then the use of the :func:`extended offset table <pydicom3.encaps.encapsulate_extended>` is recommended.
 * A dataset with encapsulated pixel data must use explicit VR little endian encoding